WABAM/Machine-Learning_Healthcare-and-Science/README.md

-# Machine-Learning_Healthcare_Science
+# Python-SQL-Connection-Projects
-Repository  contains a number of Healthcare and scientific Machine Learning Projects
+This repository consists of my Python-Sql-Connection-Data-Analysis-Projects in one place